djdookie/Advisor/README.md

 # Special thanks
 This project is open source, like all the great stuff it is based on or inspired by.
 I especially want to thank the people behind Hearthstone Deck Tracker, MetaStats.net and some other HDT plugins like EndGame.
+Think about sharing your game results using the [MetaStats plugin](https://metastats.net/plugins) to improve our collective knowledge base!

 [![GitHub Latest](https://img.shields.io/github/release/djdookie/advisor.svg)](https://github.com/djdookie/Advisor/releases/latest)
 [![Github Latest Downloads](https://img.shields.io/github/downloads/djdookie/advisor/latest/total.svg)](https://github.com/djdookie/Advisor/releases/latest)